History of Toowoomba, Queensland: 1880-1900

 In 1892 the Under Secretary of Public Land proclaimed Toowoomba and the surrounding areas as a township.

 By 1898, the existing Town Hall was inadequate for the demands of a growing community.
 In July, Council agreed that new municipal buildings and a Town Hall should be constructed on the site of the School of Arts which had been destroyed by fire earlier that year, pending the sale of the old Town Hall for £2,000 to the Roman Catholic Church.

 1900-1920

 Council offered a prize of 25 guineas for the best design.
 Architect Willoughby Powell's design was awarded first prize and the contract to erect the building at a cost of £10,000 went to Alexander Mayes who later was elected Mayor.
 The new building was opened in 1900 and still stands in Ruthven Street today.
 A refurbishment program was completed in 1996 at a cost of $3.4 million and Council meetings are once again held there.

+The Trevethan, a single cylinder automobile was built in Toowoomba.

 At noon on 20 October 1904 Toowoomba's status of a township was changed to a city and every bell and horn was sounded for half a minute to celebrate the event.

 A suburban rail motor service commenced in May, 1917, running to Wyreema, 10 mi away.
 It was extended to Cambooya and to Willowburn in 1918.
 They ceased around 1923.

+In 1920, the Jewish synagogue in Toowoomba was targeted in an arson attack.
+The attackers reportedly entered the synagogue property, breaking down one of the doors, smashed a clock, and lit a fire which burned for three days causing considerable damage.